didymo/manage_event/README.md

 start and end date/time of the general public.
 These events can then be edited or deleted should any needs or changes arise.

-This module is especially useful, as it can be used as a tool for easy event planning, but also provides the event information in a clean formatted layout that is easily viewable for both organisers and the general public.
+This module can assist with event planning and management, but also provides the event information in a clean formatted layout that is easily viewable for both organisers and the general public.

-This means it can be used as a method of also advertising the event, instead of the planner then being forced to publish the exact same information on a separate website, like most existing tools do today.
+This means it can be used as a method of also advertising the event, instead of the planner then being forced to publish the exact same information on a separate website.
 For those who want to organise a public event but don't have the resources to maintain their own site for the event can use this module to accomplish this.